 Tracked Down the Key Figure of CIA Cyber Arsenal R & D

 Qihoo 360 figured out a CIA employee, Joshua Adam Schulte, "was responsible for the research, development, and production of cyber weapons" unleashed during the prolonged spying campaign.

 Joshua was employed at the CIA's National Clandestine Service (NCS) as a Directorate of Science and Technology (DS&T) Intelligence Officer.
 Joshua misused his admin privilege of the core machine room and a preset backdoor to steal the classified documents of Vault 7 and disclosed them to Wikileaks, which was published on the Wikileaks website in 2017.

 They claim Joshua was "directly involved in the development of the cyber weapon – Vault 7," which they say was used by the alleged CIA hacking group APT-C-39.

-Joshua was arrested in 2018 and prosecuted by the U.S. Department of Justice and February 4, 2020, at a public hearing in the federal court, the federal prosecutor alleged that Joshua, as the core developer and the person in charge of the highest administrator authority of its internal arsenal.
+Joshua was arrested in 2018 and prosecuted by the U.S. Department of Justice.
+On February 4, 2020, at a public hearing in the federal court, the federal prosecutor alleged that Joshua, as the core developer and the person in charge of its internal arsenal's highest administrator authority.